eka-foundation/home/README.md

 ### what?

 EKA is a quest to radically change the way communities benefit from internet technology.
 EKA focuses on providing accessible, resilient, and sustainable alternatives to today’s centralized internet.
-Our interventions focus on the development of remote trans-himalayan communities, with the goal to support the meaningful and sustainable transformation.
+Our interventions focus on the development of remote trans-himalayan communities, with the goal to support their meaningful and sustainable transformation.
 EKA work is supported by local community-leaders.

 ### how?